BoltMCP Installation Docs

 # Wait for READY = True

+Congratulations!
 You've successfully exposed BoltMCP to the public internet with TLS-secured ingress.
 Your cluster is now reachable at your configured hostnames with valid, auto-renewing certificates.
+Your browser should now show a trusted certificate without security warnings.

 On this page